• Skip to primary navigation

 • Finely dice the onion and mince the garlic.
 Peel and chop the carrots.
 Chop the celery.
 Remove the skin from the pre-cooked rotisserie chicken.
 Shred the chicken breast.

 • In a large pot on medium-high heat, melt 1 tablespoon of butter.
 Add the diced onions and garlic.
 Sautee for about 2 minutes.
 Then add the chopped celery and carrots.
 Add the shredded chicken, green peas, salt, pepper, dried herbs, and chicken broth.
-Cover and simmer for 10 minutes.
+Cover and simmer for about 15 minutes.

 • Preheat the oven to the cooking temperature on the biscuit can (about 350℉ or 177℃).